microsoft/TypeScript-Handbook/pages/Classes.md

 alert(greeter.greet());
 ```

-Here, when we say 'var greeter: Greeter', we're using Greeter as the type of instances of the class Greeter.
+Here, when we say `var greeter: Greeter`, we're using `Greeter` as the type of instances of the class `Greeter`.
 This is almost second nature to programmers from other object-oriented languages.

 We're also creating another value that we call the _constructor function_.
 This is the function that is called when we `new` up instances of the class.
 To see what this looks like in practice, let's take a look at the JavaScript created by the above example: